g-gualeni/QtNoid2/README.md

   This is a simple class to control the library life cycle.

 * **[QtNoidCommon](./Common/QtNoidCommon.md)**
-  This is a simple class to control the library life cycle.
+  This is a collection of class (Text, Scale,
+  File) to help on general tasks.

 &nbsp;